Elective Surgery

 Your GP can help

 While you wait for your surgery it is important to keep your regular appointments with your GP.
-Your GP will help:
+Your GP may help:

 Before you attend your surgery

-Depending on the time between your booking and your surgery, you will receive a letter, email or phone call detailing your surgery plan, including RAT screening instructions for when you arrive at the hospital.
+Depending on the time between your booking and your surgery, you will receive a letter, email or phone call detailing your surgery plan, including RAT screening instructions if required.

-- are a close contact of a confirmed COVID-19 case
+• are a confirmed close contact of a COVID-19 case (household contact)

 On the day of your surgery

-Please bring with you the letter or email you received with the details of your surgery.
-This will help our staff direct you after your RAT screening.
+Please bring the letter or email you received with the details of your surgery, your regular medications, toiletries and loose comfortable clothing.

 When you arrive at the hospital